The Hills of Crestwood

 Welcome to our neighborhood!
 The Hills of Crestwood, originally called Crestwood Manor Subdivision, was established in 1989.
 The subdivision was created in two phases, and was substantially completed in 1999.
 We are a community of 169 homes, and The Hills of Crestwood Homeowners Association wants to keep it a great place to live!

-In addition to the relatively new construction, the subdivision also contains an historic log cabin.
+The subdivision also contains an historic log cabin.
 It was constructed for the Grennan family of Farm Crest Dairy farms to resemble a western ranch.

 7-11-13 (4)